-The Kingdom of Bahrain is a cluster of 33 small islands (an archipelago) that rests in the Gulf of Bahrain; with neighboring countries Qatar and Saudi Arabia just across the water, and the larger Persian Gulf at its doorstep.
-Since 1986 Bahrain and Saudi Arabia have been connected by the 25 kilometer King Fahd Causeway.
-Construction plans for the 45 kilometer Qatar Bahrain Causeway, also referred to as the Qatar Bahrain Friendship Bridge, were announced in 2008 but the project has been postponed indefinitely for numerous reasons, principally financial.
+The Kingdom of Bahrain is a cluster of 33 small islands (an archipelago) in the Gulf of Bahrain.
+Saudi Arabia is located to the west of Bahrain, and Qatar is just to the east, with a stretch of water separating the countries.
+The Gulf of Bahrain is connected to the larger Persian Gulf.
+Since 1986, Bahrain and Saudi Arabia have been connected by the 25 kilometer King Fahd Causeway.
+Construction plans for the 45 kilometer Qatar Bahrain Causeway, also referred to as the Qatar Bahrain Friendship Bridge, were announced in 2008, but the project has been postponed indefinitely for numerous reasons, principally financial.
+The capital of Bahrain is Manama, and has a population of roughly 150,000 people.
+Bahrain has an estimated population of 1.4 million people (2016, World Bank).

 In Arabic, the word Bahrain means “two seas”, although which two seas the name was intended to signify is not entirely clear.
 Today, Bahrain’s two seas are generally taken to be the bay east and west of the island, the seas north and south of the island, or the salt and fresh water present above and below the ground.
 The latter possibility refers to the sweet, fresh water produced from springs, along with the salty water from the sea; in some places, it is possible to dive beneath the layer of saltwater and reach the fresh spring waters underneath.
 Until the late Middle Ages, Bahrain referred to the region of Eastern Arabia that included Southern Iraq, Kuwait, Al-Hasa, Qatif and Bahrain.
 Regardless of the name’s intended meaning, it is evident from these possibilities just how strong a role water plays in the Bahraini national identity.

-Despite being surrounded by water, Bahrain has an arid climate, causing occasional droughts.
-Its terrain is mostly a low desert plain and it is not uncommon to see a sandstorm.
-To some extent, Bahrain makes up for its size and environmental challenges by it strategic location in the Persian Gulf.
-Petroleum is Bahrain’s largest export at 60%, but the strongly developed country’s banking and financial sectors have benefited from its larger and more resource-rich neighbors.
+Despite being surrounded by water, Bahrain has an arid climate, resulting in occasional droughts.
+Its terrain is mostly a low desert plain and it is not uncommon for sandstorms to occur.
+To some extent, Bahrain makes up for its size and environmental challenges by its strategic location in the Persian Gulf.
+Petroleum is Bahrain’s largest export at 60%, and the country’s banking and financial sectors have benefited from its larger and more resource-rich neighbors.

 Currently, Bahrain suffers from desertification and degradation of its limited arable land.
 Being a desert island surrounded by salt water with no streams, lakes, or rivers for fresh water, Bahrain has an over-reliance on groundwater.
 Petroleum production has caused coastal degradation from oil spills and other discharges from large tankers and oil refineries.